harleenc16/Software-Report/README_Software.md

 Runtime Permissions:

-// Accessing the camera is only possible when the permission state is Permission.Granted.
+Accessing the camera is only possible when the permission state is Permission.Granted.
 TakePicture and RecordVideo functions request permission internally (and return the result) but you can also check/request the permissions manually
 NativeCamera.Permission NativeCamera.CheckPermission();
 NativeCamera.Permission NativeCamera.RequestPermission();

-// If the permission state is Permission.Denied, user must grant the necessary permission(s) manually from the Settings (Android requires Storage and, if declared in AndroidManifest, Camera permissions; iOS requires Camera permission).
+ If the permission state is Permission.Denied, user must grant the necessary permission(s) manually from the Settings (Android requires Storage and, if declared in AndroidManifest, Camera permissions; iOS requires Camera permission).
 These functions help you open the Settings directly from within the app void NativeCamera.OpenSettings();
 bool NativeCamera.CanOpenSettings();

-//// Utility Functions ////
+ Utility Functions:

 // Creates a Texture2D from the specified image file in correct orientation and returns it.
 Returns null, if something goes wrong
 // maxSize: determines the maximum size of the returned Texture2D in pixels.
 Larger textures will be down-scaled.
 If untouched, its value will be set to SystemInfo.maxTextureSize.
 It is recommended to set a proper maxSize for better performance